Jump to topic

 Anxiety, post-traumatic stress disorder (PTSD), drug addiction, and alcoholism can all be treated using ABS and EMDR.

-TheraTappers and EMDR treatment have several impactful benefits for patients.
+TheraTappers and EMDR treatment have several impactful mental and physical health benefits for patients.
 They help with:

 When treating patients who suffer from addiction, it is essential to address any traumatic events or touchpoints that could be leading to addictive behaviors.
 Addressing these issues is necessary for a full recovery from addiction.